 - If you would like to renew a current IPA licence, you will be sent the renewal form prior to the expiry of your current licence.

 - In the event that your application is granted, you will be required to relinquish any current licence issued by another RPB or the Secretary of State for Business, Energy and Industrial Strategy, from the date that your IPA authorisation is effective.

-(CVAs) & Receiverships papers.
-For a full insolvency licence, then all three papers must be sat and passed.
+For a full insolvency licence, all three papers of the JIE must be sat and passed.

-We would also consider your application, if you have acquired non-Great Britain professional or vocational qualifications; and/or submit a copy of your current licence obtained abroad.
+We will also consider your application if you have acquired international professional or vocational qualifications and/or submit a copy of your current licence obtained abroad.

 Eligibility (Insurance and Bonding)

-An appointment taker IP is required by the IPA Professional Indemnity Insurance (PII) Regulations to have PII cover; and by the Insolvency Practitioners Regulations to have a general penalty (enabling) bond for £250,000, together with specific penalty bonds in relation to individual insolvencies to which he/she is appointed.
+An appointment-taking IP is required by the IPA Professional Indemnity Insurance (PII) Regulations to have PII cover; and by the Insolvency Practitioners Regulations to have a general penalty (enabling) bond for £250,000, together with specific penalty bonds in relation to individual insolvencies to which he/she is appointed.

-Please provide with your application a copy of your current general penalty bond or a copy of a quotation document evidencing that you have applied for such a bond and confirmation that such a bond will be issued upon successful completion of this application.
+Please provide a copy of your current general penalty bond or a copy of a quotation document with your application, evidencing that you have applied for such a bond along with confirmation that a bond will be issued upon successful completion of the application.

-On the issue of an appointment taker licence, the original enabling bond will be required to be submitted to, and is retained by, the IPA.
+On the issue of an appointment-taking licence, the original enabling bond will be required to be submitted to, and is retained by, the IPA.

-If the applicant passed the JIE more than ten years before his/her application, he/she may be required to re-sit it unless he/she can show that in the intervening period he/she has maintained his/her knowledge and understanding of personal insolvency law, procedures and practice at a level and to the extent required by the JIEB.
+If an applicant passed the JIE more than ten years before his/her application, they may be required to re-sit it unless they can show that in the intervening period they have maintained their knowledge and understanding of personal insolvency law, procedures and practice at a level and to the extent required by the JIEB.

-An applicant for a licence, whether based on having been previously licensed or on having passed the JIE or having satisfied the EC Qualifications Regulations, is required to show his/her ability to carry out unsupervised the functions and duties of an IP based on having been engaged during the three years immediately before applying in work relating to the administration of estates in respect of which an insolvency practitioner has been appointed involving not less than 600 hours higher experience in insolvency administration Generally, an applicant will be expected to have been engaged in insolvency administration for not less than 100 hours in each of the three years before applying.
+An applicant for a licence is required to show his/her ability to carry out (unsupervised) the functions and duties of an IP, by being engaged, in the three years before, in work relating to the administration of estates, including more than 600 hours’ higher experience in insolvency administration.
+Generally, an applicant will be expected to have been engaged in insolvency administration for more than 100 hours in each of the three years before applying.
 Advisory work at an equivalent level may be taken into account as an alternative.